openharmony/arkcompiler_ets_frontend/arkguard/README.md

 ```
 The final obfuscation rules are in the object `finalRule`.

-If you are building HAR, the resulting `obfuscate.txt` are obtained by merging the rules from `consumerRules` in main
+If you are building HAR, the resulting `obfuscate.txt` are obtained by merging the rules from `consumerFiles` in main
 project and local dependency libraries, and `obfuscate.txt` in remote dependency HARs.
 The merging strategy is the same
 as above.